-Yacht Charter Caribbean – this is it: Sailing waters for Yacht Charter par excellence, one of the first real Yacht Charter beat ever and extremely popular among friends of motor Yacht Charter as well.
+Yacht Charter Caribbean – this is it: Sailing waters for Yacht Charter par excellence, one of the first real Yacht Charter destinations ever and extremely popular among friends of motor and luxury Yacht Charters as well.
 The West Indies or West Indian Islands, as this Yacht Charter region was baptised by the explorer Columbus upon his conquest of this paradise, encompass a vast area – part of it are the Bahamas, located in the Atlantic Ocean, not in the Caribbean Sea, and an interesting Yacht Charter destination for itself, the Yacht Charter area of the Greater and the Lesser Antilles, Barbados, Trinidad and Tobago as well as the Turks and Caicos Islands.
 The curve, which is formed by the islands stretches all the way from the Gulf of Mexico almost to Venezuela and covers over 2000 nautical miles.

 Yacht Charter Caribbean – Overview of the different Yacht Charter regions

 In the Greater Antilles, only Cuba with its numerous off shore Cayos is regarded as a veritable Yacht Charter destination.
 The Yacht Charter base is Cienfuegos in the South of the island – with a Yacht Charter fleet of sailing yachts (monohulls) and catamarans.
 The Dominican Republic and Jamaica could catch up in the long run as Yacht Charter beats: For Yacht Charter people, Puerto Rico serves as a springboard to the Virgin Islands, which are divided into the US, Spanish and British Virgin Islands where Yacht Charter tourism was more or less invented.